weihotline/miniActiveRecord/README.md

 This app mimics the behavior of the existing **ActiveRecord** base in Rails.
 The objective is to create a SQLObject to interact with the database.

 ## Design
-The idea is to query the database using DBConnection.execute2.
+The idea is to query the database using Ruby Object.
 Some basic ActiveRecord methods are implemented:

 * ::all (return an array of records from the database)
 * ::find (look up a single record)